harshab1/Jenkins-practice/content.md

 Configure the user permissions with role plugin.
 Manage the roles with permissions for each detail and also for the jobs with a pettern using '.*'

+## Jenkins Tips & Tricks:

+Jenkins global variables are default values set by Jenkins, could be used to identify a job/ build.
+We can our own custon global variables from configure section.

+Modify the Jenkins URL if there is a real DNS assciated with the server.

+Execute Jenkins jobs automatically using cron expression

+Trigger a Jenkins job from external user: create a user with the required permissions

+Execute a job from script:

+without parameters:

+pass the build now url link with crumbs header

+with parameters:

+same as above, also pass parameters in the url of the script